catherio/catherio.github.io/_posts/2022-10-18-poland-will-still-exist.markdown

 When I heard this, I felt some frustration with this way of describing a good future.
 Polish people presumably care a lot about Poland, and want Poland to keep existing.

-(FWIW the reason "Poland" came to mind is it's the country with the median *GDP per capita* - more on that in another post)
+(FWIW the reason "Poland" came to mind is I once looked it up as the country with the median *GDP per capita* - more on that in another post)

 To state the obvious, it's not *impossible* for societal changes over a decade to be so large that almost all national identities that existed beforehand emerge unrecognizably changed.
 It's also not *impossible* for such societal change to be something that most people would voluntarily choose for themselves and their families.